-Lawyers help harmed workers recover compensation from every possible source – some that workers may not realize are available — like Social Security disability and other government benefits, plus damages from negligent third-party civil claims.
+Lawyers help harmed workers recover compensation from every possible source – some that workers may not realize are available — like Workers Compensation and other government benefits, plus damages from negligent third-party civil claims.

 Health problems are burdens often requiring total personal effort.
 You and your family shouldn’t have to shoulder additional, unnecessary financial problems, too.
 Attorneys can relieve some of the stress associated with an occupational illness.